 While Section 9 consists mainly of humans with cyborg enhancements, their point woman, Major (Scarlett Johansson), is fully robotic with a human brain implanted.
 She is the best of both worlds, Dr. Ouelet (Juliette Binoche) proclaims.
 Where a robot can only follow orders, a human mind can lead.
 Or so Dr. Ouelet hopes.

-It doesn’t take long for Section 9 to realize the fix is in for them and the shadowy world they must plunge into to find Kuze is going to lead to more questions than answers.
+It doesn’t take long for Section 9 to realize the fix is in for them, and the shadowy world they must plunge into to find Kuze will lead to more questions than answers.
 But that won’t slow them in the slightest.
 Does it ever?
 Probably not.
-Worlds like these come prepackaged with a series of rules and like it or not, this is how you play the game.
+Worlds like these come prepackaged with a series of rules, and like it or not, this is how you play the game.

 It also doesn’t help that director Rupert Sanders injects little to no energy into the material.
-Ghost in the Shell is populated with a plethora of pretty looking things, painterly frames and atmospheric touches with décor to match, but the camera does nothing to capture it with vim and vigor.
-This problem carries over to the editing, which lacks basic kinetics, giving the impression that the actors’ shoes are weighted and the result is a 107-minute movie that sluggishly reaches a familiar conclusion.
+Ghost in the Shell is populated with a plethora of pretty-looking things, painterly frames, and atmospheric touches with décor to match, but the camera does nothing to capture it with vim and vigor.
+This problem carries over to the editing, which lacks basic kinetics, giving the impression that the actors’ shoes are weighted.
+The result is a 107-minute movie that sluggishly reaches a familiar conclusion.